6 Best Multi-Device Keyboards With Bluetooth Connectivity

 logitech mx keys mini

 The MX Keys Mini is made using premium materials with a special focus on how the keycaps feel when typing.
 There’s a slight depression on each key for your fingers to rest on when typing.
-In fact, the keys are also backlit which makes them easy to see and use when working during the night.
+The keys are also backlit, which makes them easy to see and use when working during the night.

 What We Like